Aliases for HTR2B Gene

 GeneCards Summary for HTR2B Gene

 HTR2B (5-Hydroxytryptamine Receptor 2B) is a Protein Coding gene.
 Diseases associated with HTR2B include Ocular Hypotension and Heart Valve Disease.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
+Among its related pathways are Signaling by GPCR and Serotonin Receptor 2 and ELK-SRF/GATA4 signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is HTR2A.

 UniProtKB/Swiss-Prot for HTR2B Gene